Travel advice and warnings: Is Malta safe for tourists?

 If you decide to go for walks in the countryside that mean you’ll want to be aware of your surroundings.
 Not so much because of the risk of getting hit by gunshot fire, but more for trespassing into fields owned (or claimed to be owned) by hunters.
 These privately owned fields are usually marked with RTO (Restricted To Outsiders).
 Incidents are rare, but be aware of your surroundings when you’re out and about in the countryside.

-I have an article with tips on driving in Malta, but in a nutshell: Maltese drivers aren’t very courteous in general and speeding isn’t uncommon.
+Road safety in Malta a nutshell: Maltese drivers aren’t very courteous in general and speeding isn’t uncommon.
 Anticipate and be aware of your surroundings and you should do fine.
 More detailed info here: Driving in Malta: Top tips, facts and FAQs.

 A few statistics from a 2015 Road safety report published by the European Commission: